samcarpentier/coding-exercice-1/README.md

 # Trigrams Finder

-Simple Golang program that identifies the top-n most common _trigrams_ (sequences of 3 words) in a text.
+Simple Go program that identifies the top-n most common _trigrams_ (sequences of 3 words) in a text.

 ## Requirements